vohai2003/hdp_data_tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 ### 1.6: Download MiNiFi Toolkit onto your Computer

 In this section, you download MiNiFi toolkit onto your computer because it is needed to convert NiFi flow to MiNiFi flow format.
 In the next tutorial, you will build the MiNiFi flow in NiFi.

 1\.
-Download MiNiFi Tookit from [Apache nifi minifi Downloads](http://nifi.apache.org/minifi/download.html) under section **Releases -> MiNiFi Toolkit Binaries -> [latest-version] - Compatible with MiNiFi Java [latest-version]**.
+Download MiNiFi Toolkit from [Apache nifi minifi Downloads](http://nifi.apache.org/minifi/download.html) under section **Releases -> MiNiFi Toolkit Binaries -> [latest-version] - Compatible with MiNiFi Java [latest-version]**.

 2\.
 Click on `minifi-toolkit-[latest-version]-bin.zip` then download MiNiFi Toolkit from any of the links provided onto your computer.